Today more and more marketers are investing their time and energy into omnichannel marketing.

 Used by over 250,000 businesses worldwide, Campaign Monitor undoubtedly deserves a place in this list.

 If you are looking to automate your email marketing campaign, then Campaign Monitor has you covered.
 It helps you intelligently segment your email list according to the demographics and then carry out an effective email marketing campaign.
-Moreover, its easy customizable email builder and design templates help you with your marketing tremendously.
+Moreover, its easily customizable email builder and design templates help you with your marketing tremendously.

 Initially, you can use their free-trial to get the gist of the tool.
 If you want more, you can move onto the paid packages.
 The basic package for 2,500 emails starts at $9 per month.
 The price increases exponentially with your subscribers.